Utilities

 pAnnData.filter_sample_values() instead.

-Source code in src/scpviz/utils.py
+Source code in src/scpviz/utils/class_filter.py

 scalarize_taxon